 Capital assets are recorded as expenditures in the statements of revenues, expenditures, and changes in fund balance-General Fund, but are capitalized in the statements of net position.
 Capital assets are stated at actual or estimated historical cost in the statements of net position.

-Capital assets are defined as assets with initial costs of \$500 or more.
+Capital assets are defined as assets with initial costs of \$500 or more and having a useful life of over a year.
 Depreciation is computed on the straight-line method over the estimated useful lives: